-Where many people find themselves stuck in the rehab entry process is at deciding on a level of care, a confusing process.
+Where many people find themselves stuck in the rehab entry process is at deciding on a level of care, which can be a confusing process.
 But the good news of rehab treatment is that your addiction assessment helps rehab professionals decide which level of care best meets your needs.
 This early assessment also helps gain your insurance policy support for your program.
 For many, the right option is partial hospitalization program treatment.

 What is a Partial Hospitalization Program?

 When thinking of rehab treatment, most people naturally think first of inpatient or residential programs.
 These popular treatment programs involve living at the facility 24 hours per day and seven days per week.
 This treatment keeps you safe and secure, away from daily triggers and temptations of normal life.
 After you gain helpful therapies and education, you have the relapse prevention skills needed to return to your life at home among family, friends and coworkers.

 But for many, inpatient rehab is too intensive.
 It restricts their daily living too much, as they do not suffer such intense addiction.
 Instead of having only one type of program to choose from, many rehabs offer other levels of care as alternatives to PHP treatment.
 These other programs include a partial hospitalization program, intensive outpatient rehab and outpatient treatment.